tombola/tombola.github.com/_posts/2014-03-11-Eye-Tracking.md

 Then you had to wear tiny cameras on a hat or glasses.

+Then you could use infra red cameras, but the hardware was expensive.

-Now it looks like we might nearly be able to buy a compact, simple **cheap** device to handle all the complicated stuff and develop over the top of it.
+Now it looks like we might be able to buy a compact, simple **cheap** [device](https://theeyetribe.com/) to handle all the complicated stuff and develop all sorts of clever things over the top of it.
+This opens  up the field to experimentation, in the same way as the kinect did for full body sensing.

+The release of an sdk and developer kit prior to a user-ready product seems to be an encouraging trend.
+[Leap Motion](https://www.leapmotion.com/) did a similar thing for hand gestures for example.